native-api/cpython/Doc/library/tkinter.rst

 Threading model
 ---------------

 Tkinter strives to allow any calls to its API from any Python threads, without any limitations, as expected from a Python module.
 Due to Tcl's architectural restrictions, however, that stem from its vastly different threading model, this is not always possible.

 Tcl's execution model is based on cooperative multitasking.
 Control is passed between multiple interpreter instances by sending events (see `event-oriented programming -- Tcl/Tk wiki <https://wiki.tcl.tk/1772>`_ for details).

 A Tcl interpreter instance has only one stream of execution and, unlike many other GUI toolkits, Tcl/Tk doesn't provide a blocking event loop.
 Instead, Tcl code is supposed to pump the event queue by hand at strategic moments (save for events that are generated explicitly in the same OS thread -- these are handled immediately by simply passing control from sender to the handler).
 As such, all Tcl commands are designed to work without an event loop running -- only the event handlers will not fire until the queue is processed.

 In multithreaded environments like Python, the common GUI execution model is rather to use a blocking event loop and a dedicated OS thread (called the "UI thread") to run it constantly.
 Usually, the main thread does this after doing the initialization.
 Other threads send work items (events) to its event queue when they need to do something in the GUI.
 Likewise, for any lengthy tasks, the UI thread can launch worker threads that report back on their progress via the same event queue.

 Tkinter implements the multithreaded model as the primary one, but it supports pumping events by hand instead of running the event loop, too.

 Contrary to most GUI toolkits using the multithreaded model, Tkinter calls can be made from any threads -- even worker threads.
 Conceptually, this can be seen as the worker thread sending an event referencing an appropriate payload, and waiting for its processing.
-The implementation, however, can sometimes use a shortcut here.
+The implementation, however, can sometimes take a shortcut here.

 * In threaded Tcl, an interpreter instance, when created, becomes tied to the creating OS thread.
 Any calls to this interpreter must come from this thread (apart from special inter-thread communication APIs).
 The upside is that calls to interpreters tied to different threads can run in parallel.
-Tkinter implements calls from outside the intrpreter thread by constructing an event with an appropriate payload, sending it to the instance's queue via the inter-thread communication APIs and waiting for result.
+Tkinter implements calls from outside the interpreter thread by constructing an event with an appropriate payload, sending it to the instance's queue via the inter-thread communication APIs and waiting for result.
 As a consequence:

   * To make any calls from outside the interpreter thread, :func:`Tk.mainloop` must be running in the interpreter thread.
-If it isn't, :class:`RuntimeError` is raised. * A few select functions can only be run in the interpreter thread.
+If it isn't, :class:`RuntimeError` is raised.

+  * A few select functions can only be run in the interpreter thread.
-These are the functions that implement the event loop -- :func:`Tk.mainloop`, :func:`Tk.dooneevent`, :func:`Tk.update`, :func:`Tk.update_ideltasks` -- and
+    These are the functions that implement the event loop -- :func:`Tk.mainloop`, :func:`Tk.dooneevent`, :func:`Tk.update`, :func:`Tk.update_idletasks` -- and
     :func:`Tk.destroy` that terminates it halfway through.

 * For non-threaded Tcl, threads effectively don't exist.
 So, any Tkinter call is carried out in the calling thread, whatever it happens to be (see :func:`Tk.mainloop`'s entry on how it is implemented in this case).
 Since Tcl has a single stream of execution, all Tkinter calls are wrapped with a global lock to enforce sequential access.
 So, in this case, there are no restrictions on calls whatsoever, but only one call, to any interpreter, can be active at a time.

-The last thing to note is that Tcl event queus are not per-interpreter but rather per-thread.
-So, a running event loop will process events not only for its own interpreter, but also for any others that share the same thread.
+The last thing to note is that Tcl event queues are not per-interpreter but rather per-thread.
+So, a running event loop will process events not only for its own interpreter, but also for any others that share the same queue.
 This is transparent for the code though because an event handler is invoked within the context of the correct interpreter (and in the correct Python lexical context if the handler has a Python payload).
 There's also no harm in trying to run an event loop for two interpreters that may happen to share a queue: in threaded Tcl, such a clash is flat-out impossible because they would have to both run in the same OS thread, and in non-threaded Tcl, they would take turns processing events.